-1. The Start
+- 1. The Start - a.

-a.
 All plays must be started by a legal snap placed on the ground on a spot on or between the inbound line (hash marks).
-The ball may be moved with approval by the Referee due to poor field conditions.

-2. Ball Responsibility
+The ball may be moved with approval by the Referee due to poor field conditions. - 2.
+Ball Responsibility - a.

-- a.
 Offensive players are responsible for retrieving the ball after a down.
 The snapper will bring the ball from the huddle to the offensive scrimmage line.
 A towel may be placed under the ball, regardless of weather or field conditions. - 3.
-Legal Catch

-- a.
-A catch is the act of establishing player possession of a live ball that is in flight by first contacting the ground inbounds. - b.
+Legal Catch - a.
+A catch is the act of establishing player possession of a live ball that is in flight by first contacting the ground inbounds.

+UPES Campus Recreation

+UNIVERSITY OF COLORADO COLORADO SPRINGS

+- b.
 If 1 foot first lands inbounds and the receiver has possession and control of the ball, it is a catch or interception even though a subsequent step or fall takes the receiver out of bounds. - c.
 A catch by any kneeling or prone inbounds player is a completion or interception. - d.
-It is not a catch or interception if a player's initial contact with the ground causes a loss of player possession and either the ball contacts the ground or the player is out of bounds prior to regaining player possession.
-NOTE: If in doubt that a player has maintained control after going to the ground, it is not a catch.
+It is not a catch or interception if a player's initial contact with the ground causes a loss of player possession and either the ball contacts the ground or the player is out of bounds prior to regaining player possession. - 4.
+Loss of a Down - a.
+Loss of a down means loss of the right to repeat the down. - 5.
+Neutral Zone - a.

-4. Loss of a Down

-a.
-Loss of a down means loss of the right to repeat the down.

-5. Neutral Zone

-a.
 The neutral zone is from the forward point of the football 1 yard to the defensive scrimmage line and extended to each sideline.
-It is established when the ball is marked ready for play.
+It is established when the ball is marked ready for play. - 6.
+Passing - a.

-6. Passing

-a.
 Passing the ball is throwing it.
 In a pass, the ball travels in flight.
 A pass continues to be a pass until caught, intercepted, or the ball becomes dead.
-The initial direction determines whether a pass is forward or backward.

-7. Forward Pass and Backward Pass
+The initial direction determines whether a pass is forward or backward. - 7.
+Forward Pass and Backward Pass - a.

-a.
 A forward pass is a pass thrown with its initial direction toward the opponent's end line.
 A backward pass is a pass thrown with its initial direction parallel with or towards the passer's end line.
-A backward pass or fumble that hits the ground is ruled dead at that spot.

-8. Flag Belt Removal
+A backward pass or fumble that hits the ground is ruled dead at that spot. - 8.
+Flag Belt Removal - a.

-a.
 When the flag belt is clearly taken from the runner in possession of the ball, the ball is declared dead and the down shall end.
 If a flag belt inadvertently falls to the ground, a one hand tag between the shoulders and knees constitutes capture.
-A player may leave their feet to remove the flag belt.
+A player may leave their feet to remove the flag belt. - 9.
+Contact - a.

-9. Contact

-a.
 In an attempt to remove the flag belt from a runner, an opponent may contact the body and shoulders, but not the face, neck, or any part of the head of the runner with their hands.
-An opponent may not hold, push, or knock the runner down in an attempt to remove the flag belt.

-10. Delay of Game
+An opponent may not hold, push, or knock the runner down in an attempt to remove the flag belt. - 10.
+Delay of Game - a.

-- a.
 The ball must be put in play promptly and legally and any action or inaction by either team which tends to prevent this is delay of game.
 This includes any of the following: - i.
 Failure to snap within 25 seconds after the ball is declared ready for play. - ii.
 Putting the ball in play before it is declared ready for play. - iii.
-Deliberately advancing the ball after it has been declared dead. - Penalty: Dead Ball Foul, Delay of Game, 5 yards from the succeeding spot
+Deliberately advancing the ball after it has been declared dead.